Free UK Shipping available for all Bundles and for all orders over £40

 The Keto Diet: Drawbacks and Criticisms

 The keto diet's main challenge is its limited nature, making it challenging to maintain over an extended period.
-A significant reduction in carbohydrates means that people have to cut out favorite snacks, cakes, and beverages, which can lead to over-restriction and, in some cases, nutrient deficiencies or binge eating, causing the diet to fail.
+A significant reduction in carbohydrates means that people have to cut out favourite snacks, cakes, and beverages, which can lead to over-restriction and, in some cases, nutrient deficiencies or binge eating, causing the diet to fail.
 Moreover, experts suggest that since keto diets rely heavily on animal products such as meat, fish, and eggs, they may not be suitable for everyone based on dietary preferences or restrictions.
 The high-fat content in the keto diet is also a concern for some critics, as consuming too much saturated fat could have potential health risks.

 Here at No Guilt Bakes, we focus on making keto-friendly and low-carb snacks, cakes and treats so you don't have to feel like you're on a restrictive diet while following a keto lifestyle.
 Check out all our products.